 top of page

-Power of SELF-HELP Approach: How the Mental Health Warrior Program Helps Winnie the Pooh and Friends
+Power of a SELF-HELP Approach: How the Mental Health Warrior Program Helps Winnie the Pooh & Friends

 Power of Self-Help Approach: Mental Health Warrior Program

 One sunny afternoon at the park, I was on my usual walk when I heard a familiar voice call out, “Oh, bother!”
-Turning around, who do I see but Winnie the Pooh, looking completely frazzled, eyes slightly puffy, clutching his honey jar like it was a lifeline.
+Turning around, who do I see but Winnie the Pooh, looking completely frazzled.
+His eyes were puffy, and he clutched his honey jar like it was a lifeline.
 Pooh’s usually the picture of happiness, but today?
 He looked like a honey-soaked mess.

-“It’s not just me,” he added.
-“Tigger’s bouncing is getting out of hand; he’s either sky-high or very low, like Eeyore.
-Piglet’s afraid of his own shadow, and even Rabbit’s starting to mutter things about ‘relaxing’ and ‘zen.’
+“It’s not just me,” he continued.
+“Tigger’s bouncing is out of control—he’s either sky-high or completely down, like Eeyore.
+Piglet’s scared of his own shadow, and Rabbit keeps muttering about ‘relaxing’ and ‘finding zen.’
 We’re all feeling... well, just worn out.”

-“I get it,” I told him.
-“I went through something similar for 20 years, feeling like life was a series of fires I had to put out.
-My Bipolar, Alcoholism, Anxiety Disorders, and PTSD took turns running my life.
-Everything felt like a constant battle just to get through the day!”
+“I get it,” I told him, sitting down beside him.
+“I went through something similar myself—20 years of feeling like life was just one fire after another to put out.
+Bipolar, Alcoholism, Anxiety Disorders, and PTSD took turns running my life.
+It felt like I was constantly battling just to make it through the day.”

-Pooh nodded, intrigued, as I shared three empowering aspects of this self-help approach and Pooh couldn’t help but tell me how it could help his friends!
+Pooh nodded, intrigued, as I shared three empowering benefits of this SELF-HELP approach and Pooh couldn’t help but tell me how it could help his friends!

 “The first empowering aspect of self-help,” I told Pooh, “is that you’re in charge.
 Every day, you can meet your challenges with a proactive mindset, using tools to address whatever comes your way.”